New Revolut Metal card bids for wealthier customers with currency or crypto cashback

 The challenger bank claims to have processed in excess of 150 million transactions and to have a total transaction volume of more than US$22 billion to date.
 Revolut is among other banking challengers, like Monzo and Starling, who aim to attract business away from their high street rivals.

 However, because it has not yet been granted a banking licence, money held with Revolut is not protected by the Financial Services Compensation Scheme (FSCS), which leaves customers vulnerable if anything goes wrong.
 It also means Revolut cannot yet offer overdraft facilities or personal loans.
-A Revolut spokesman says the company expects to be granted its European banking licence by the end of the 2018.
+A Revolut spokesman says the company expects to be granted its European banking licence by the end of 2018.

-Many Revolut customers have recently complained of being locked out of their accounts, apparently as part of the banking app’s drive against money laundering.
+As finder has previously reported, many Revolut customers have recently complained of being locked out of their accounts, apparently as part of the banking app’s drive against money laundering.